eospi/Object-Capture-UI/README.md

 # PhotoCatch by [Ethan Saadia](http://twitter.com/ethansaadia)
-## A graphical interface for Object Capture on macOS
+## A graphical interface for Object Capture on macOS, previously known as Object Capture UI.

 ![Screenshot of the app](screenshot.png)